 Currently the price for floating PV is higher when compared to PV on the ground, due to additional equipment needed such as pontoons and anchoring systems and maintenance for such system is also a challenge.
 On the other hand, floating PV is more effective and has increased energy yield due to water cooling effect and free space on the water is utilized.
 Future perspective shows that floating PV costs will be similar to PV build on land.

-After implement 70% of floating solar plant it became clear, that current market solutions are not suitable for such application, due to extreme condition on top of Kruonis PSHP reservoir – changing water level, big waves and other meteorological effects.
+After implementing 70% of the floating solar plant it became clear, that current market solutions are not suitable for such application, due to extreme conditions on top of Kruonis PSHP reservoir – changing water level, big waves and other meteorological effects.
 These conditions are increasing the risk for the floating PV system and Kruonis PSHP operation.